-You’ll earn 30,000 bonus points (which can be redeemed for a $300 statement credit toward travel or dining-related purchases) after spending $3,000 on purchases during the first 90 days after opening your account.
-You’ll also rake in three points for every $1 you spend on travel purchases (like hotels) that are booked through the Bank of America Travel Center.
-And you’ll earn 1.5 points for every $1 spent on other purchases.
+You’ll earn 30,000 bonus points after spending $3,000 on purchases during the first 90 days after opening your account.
+You’ll earn 1.5 points for every $1 spent on all purchases.

 You can redeem your points for a statement credit to offset travel and dining-related purchases, travel with no blackout dates through the Bank of America Travel Center, cash back or gift cards.

-Read more about this card and others in our rundown of Bank of America’s business credit cards.
+Read more about this card in our rundown of Bank of America’s business credit cards.

 How to make the most of your hotel credit card